hasinhayder/fomodoro/README.md

 ## Usage
 - Click the Start button (or press Space) to start/pause.
 - Skip (S) or Reset (R) a session using the buttons or the keyboard.
+ - Global Spacebar support: press Space anywhere (when not focused in a text field) to start/pause the timer.
+ - Global Cmd/Ctrl + K: press Cmd+K (macOS) or Ctrl+K (Windows/Linux) to open/close the settings panel.
 - Click the ⚙️ icon to open settings; modify durations, theme, and auto-start behavior.
 - Settings are saved to localStorage.